SaidXIX/tcd/README.md

 Categories help organize products.
 Each category includes:
 - `name`: Name of the category.
 - `description`: Description of the category.

+### Filtering Products
+- Implement filtering options for products by category and price range.

 ### User Management
 Admins can manage users through the following actions: